teleshoes/okb-engine/README.md

 * Package all your corpora files as `$CORPUS_FILE/corpus-$LANG.txt.bz2`.
 Sentences must be separated by punctuation (".") or blank lines.
 * `$WORK_DIR` should point to a directory with enough space available (English + French requires 1.5 GB)
 * Create a `db/lang-$LANG.cf` configuration file (use examples from other languages)
-* Run `db/build.sh` to generate all language files
+* Run `db/build.sh` to generate all language files or `db/build.sh <language code>` to build just one language.
+Add '-r' option to rebuild everything from scratch (removes temporary files)

 ### Included databases (French & English)